mlochbaum/BQN/community/forums.md

 #### Matrix

 To avoid having to hunt down all these channels they're gathered into the Matrix space linked above.
-Most clients don't yet support spaces; in Element you can enable them as a beta feature and join the space to see the channels in it.
-There's nothing special about the channels so once you join one you'll be able to use it from any other Matrix client as well.
+While Element supports spaces, many other clients don't.
+But as there's nothing special about the channels, once you join one in Element you'll be able to use it from any other Matrix client as well.

-Being an open protocol, Matrix allows third-party clients (Element is first-party, created by the protocols designers), and there are many available.
+Being an open protocol, Matrix allows third-party clients (Element is first-party, created by the protocol's designers), and there are many available.
 Most are lacking in features or otherwise difficult to use.
-For a desktop client, [Nheko](https://github.com/Nheko-Reborn/nheko) seems to be the best chance of a good experience.
+For a desktop client, [Nheko](https://github.com/Nheko-Reborn/nheko) seems to be the best chance of a good experience, and [FluffyChat](https://fluffychat.im/) should also be usable, although it's more mobile-focused.

 #### BQNBot